A large family from Fellheim in the Allgäu

 T

 he Rosenthal brothers' company grows and grows.
 Their stock comprises an incredible 800,000 volumes.
 The Rosenthals decide to split up.
-Jacques opened his own antiquarian bookshop in 1895.
+Jacques opens his own antiquarian bookshop in 1895.

 At the turn of the century, Munich was a centre of the European art and antiques trade.
 Most of the shops are located in the area between Odeonsplatz, Lenbachplatz and Karolinenplatz, in magnificent buildings reminiscent of museums or palaces.
-Jacques Rosenthal also built a prestigious residential and commercial building here, in the „antiquarian mile“.
-In Brienner Straße 47 (today: 26), opposite the art house of Julius Böhler, with whom Rosenthal was a colleague and friend.
+Jacques Rosenthal also errects a prestigious residential and commercial building here, in the „antiquarian mile“.
+In Brienner Straße 47 (today: 26), opposite the art house of Julius Böhler, who is a collegial friend of Rosenthal's.

 Black and white photograph.
 Portrait of a student with cap, Erwin Rosenthal.